About This Guide

 This guide has been prepared by Michigan Virtual™, through its Michigan Virtual Learning Research Institute®, with review and support from the Michigan Association of School Boards, to acquaint school board members with K-12 online learning.
 The guide includes general information about K-12 online learning, successful attributes of online learners and online programs, and Michigan-specific requirements that all districts need to abide by.
 It also references many practical resources for more in-depth study.

-While Michigan has a few full-time online programs or cyber schools (schools that deliver 100% of their instruction online), at this point in time the majority of online learning is delivered by traditional public schools that supplement their face-to-face offerings with online enrollments, allowing students to take a small number of online courses as part of their class schedule.
+While Michigan has full-time online programs or cyber schools (schools that deliver 100% of their instruction online), growth is occurring in the number of LEAs adding full-time virtual options to their offerings.
+The majority of online learning is delivered by traditional public schools that supplement their face-to-face offerings with online enrollments, allowing students to take a small number of online courses as part of their class schedule.
 This guide focuses primarily on supplemental online learning, though much of the information applies equally to full-time online programs and schools.